phase1geo/tke/README.md

 # Welcome!

 This source directory contains all necessary files for running the TKE source code development editor.
-For installation and usage information, read the User's Guide in doc/UserGuide.pdf.

 # Installation